 Nesting boxes should also be provided for Orpington chickens to lay their eggs in.
-These boxes should be placed in a quiet, dark area of the coop or run to give the chickens privacy.
+These boxes should be placed in a quiet, dark coop area or run to give the chickens privacy.

 An area where Orpington chickens can get some fresh air and exercise is also important.
-This area should be well-shaded to protect the chickens from direct sunlight, and it should have a good source of clean water.
+This area should be well-shaded to protect the chickens from direct sunlight and have a good clean water source.

 Keep Things Clean and Cool

-Regularly cleaning the Orpington coops and runs are important for maintaining a clean environment for these chickens.
-Additionally, these birds will do best in a cool climate of 50-75 degrees Fahrenheit.
+Regularly cleaning the Orpington coops and runs is important for maintaining these chickens’ clean environment.
+Additionally, these birds will do best in a cool climate with temperatures of 50-75 degrees Fahrenheit.

 Summary: Jubilee Orpington Chicken